swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 We introduce `Span<T>`, an abstraction for container-agnostic access to contiguous memory.
 It will expand the expressivity of performant Swift code without giving up on the memory safety properties we rely on: temporal safety, spatial safety, definite initialization and type safety.

 In the C family of programming languages, memory can be shared with any function by using a pointer and (ideally) a length.
-This allows contiguous memory to be shared with a function that doesn't know the layout of a struct being used by the caller.
+This allows contiguous memory to be shared with a function that doesn't know the layout of a container being used by the caller.
 A heap-allocated array, contiguously-stored named fields or even a single stack-allocated instance can all be accessed through a C pointer.
 We aim to create a similar idiom in Swift, with no compromise to memory safety.

-This proposal is related to two other features being proposed along with it: [non-escapable type constraint]() (`~Escapable`) and [compile-time lifetime dependency annotations](https://github.com/tbkka/swift-evolution/blob/tbkka-lifetime-dependency/proposals/NNNN-lifetime-dependency.md).
-This proposal also supersedes [SE-0256](https://github.com/apple/swift-evolution/blob/main/proposals/0256-contiguous-collection.md).
+This proposal is related to two other features being proposed along with it: [Nonescapable types](https://github.com/apple/swift-evolution/pull/2304) (`~Escapable`) and [Compile-time Lifetime Dependency Annotations](https://github.com/apple/swift-evolution/pull/2305).
+This proposal also supersedes the rejected proposal [SE-0256](https://github.com/apple/swift-evolution/blob/main/proposals/0256-contiguous-collection.md).
 The overall feature of ownership and lifetime constraints has previously been discussed in the [BufferView roadmap](https://forums.swift.org/t/66211) forum thread.
-Additionally, we refer to proposals for [`BitwiseCopyable`](https://forums.swift.org/t/69943) and [Non-copyable Generics](https://forums.swift.org/t/68180).
+Additionally, we refer to the proposals for [`BitwiseCopyable`](https://github.com/apple/swift-evolution/blob/main/proposals/0426-bitwise-copyable.md) and [Non-copyable Generics](https://github.com/apple/swift-evolution/blob/main/proposals/0427-noncopyable-generics.md).

 ## Motivation

-Consider for example a program using multiple libraries, including [base64](https://datatracker.ietf.org/doc/html/rfc4648) decoding.
-The program would obtain encoded data from one or more of its dependencies, which could supply it in the form of `[UInt8]`, `Foundation.Data` or even `String`, among others.
+Consider for example a program using multiple libraries, including one for [base64](https://datatracker.ietf.org/doc/html/rfc4648) decoding.
+The program would obtain encoded data from one or more of its dependencies, which could supply the data in the form of `[UInt8]`, `Foundation.Data` or even `String`, among others.
 None of these types is necessarily more correct than another, but the base64 decoding library must pick an input format.
 It could declare its input parameter type to be `some Sequence<UInt8>`, but such a generic function significantly limits performance.
 This may force the library author to either declare its entry point as inlinable, or to implement an internal fast path using `withContiguousStorageIfAvailable()` and use an unsafe type.
 The ideal interface would have a combination of the properties of both `some Sequence<UInt8>` and `UnsafeBufferPointer<UInt8>`.

 ## Proposed solution

-`Span` will allow sharing the contiguous internal representation of a type, by providing access to a borrowed view of a span of contiguous memory.
+`Span` will allow sharing the contiguous internal representation of a type, by providing access to a borrowed view of an interval of contiguous memory.
 A view does not copy the underlying data: it instead relies on a guarantee that the original container cannot be modified or destroyed during the lifetime of the view. `Span`'s lifetime is statically enforced as a lifetime dependency to a binding of the type vending it, preventing its escape from the scope where it is valid for use.
 This guarantee preserves temporal safety. `Span` also performs bounds-checking on every access to preserve spatial safety.
 Additionally `Span` always represents initialized memory, preserving the definite initialization guarantee.

 By relying on borrowing, `Span` can provide simultaneous access to a non-copyable container, and can help avoid unwanted copies of copyable containers.
 Note that `Span` is not a replacement for a copyable container with owned storage; see the future directions for more details ([Resizable, contiguously-stored, untyped collection in the standard library](#Bytes))